Balanta

 - Climate Adaptation Strategies

-- Adaptation strategies include traditional agricultural techniques and community-based resource management to address climate challenges.
+- Adaptation strategies include diversifying crops and traditional water management techniques to cope with climate change.

 - Biodiversity Conservation